Special Interest Section

 In addition to the general populations' large health problems, developing countries have many serious problems in small and large industries.
 Persons working in industries of developing countries have impaired health and the same morbidity rate as the general population; major causes of morbidity are infectious/parasitic diseases and diseases resulting from malnutrition.
 The incidence of occupational disease is usually high as workers have no experience with industrial work and lack knowledge to apply preventive measures or use protective equipment.
 The result is an increase in accidents/occupational diseases.
 The need for health services in the developing world must be recognized and appropriate occupational health services instituted; health services of developed countries must not just be copied.
 Occupational hazards, safety, and workload must be considered if the working environment is to be improved.
 The use of health exams applying preventive medicine and basic health care are imperative to any successful occupational health program.
 Expertise from the technological western world must be utilized to develop appropriate occupational environments and assist the developing world in avoiding some of the errors the West has made.

-- 2021 International Section Award: The International Section will award US$750 to assist a physician from an emerging market country or a physician-in-training in attending the 2021 AOHC in order to present a presentation or poster.
-The deadline to submit your application is March 31, 2021.
-Apply online or contact Dr. Leslie Yee for more information.
+- 2023 International Bill Bunn Award: The International Section will award up to US$1500 to assist a physician from an emerging market country or a physician-in-training in attending the 2023 AOHC in order to present a presentation or poster.
+APPLY BY FEBRUARY 18, 2023.
+Contact Dr. Leslie Yee for more information.

 - Hold annual in-person section meetings at AOHC.